Start9Labs/service-pipeline/README.md

 1. Run the `make` command from the root folder of your wrapper repository to execute the build instructions defined in the `MAKEFILE`
 1. Install the package, via either:
     1. Drag and drop:
-        - In the embassyOS web UI menu, navigate to `Embassy -> Settings -> Sideload Service`
+        - In the StartOS web UI menu, navigate to `Settings -> Sideload Service`
         - Drag and drop or select the `<package>.s9pk` from your filesystem to install
     1. Use the CLI:
-        1. Create a config file with the IP address of the device running embassyOS:
+        1. Create a config file with the IP address of the device running StartOS:
             ```
             touch /etc/embassy/config.yaml
             echo "host: <IP_ADDRESS_REPLACE_ME>" > /etc/embassy/config.yaml
             # login with master password
-            embassy-cli auth login
+            start-cli auth login
-            embassy-cli package install <PACKAGE_ID_REPLACE_ME>.s9pk
+            start-cli package install <PACKAGE_ID_REPLACE_ME>.s9pk
             ```

 ![Installing...](./assets/nc-install.png)